Environmental sampling and analysis

-Radiological analyses (alpha/beta counting, gamma spectrometry and tritium liquid scintillation counting) are carried out on monthly representative watersamples, that are taken through the CERN water monitoring stations.
-Detailed physico-chemical analyses are carried out on a monthly (instantaneous sampling) and quarterly (24 hours sampling) basis, from the main effluents that are discharged into watercourses.
-Once a year, the watercourses neighbouring CERN are also sampled for radiological and physico-chemical analyses to assess the impact of CERN's effluents on the local watercourses.
+Radiological analyses (alpha/beta counting, gamma spectrometry and tritium liquid scintillation counting) are carried out on monthly representative water samples, that are taken in the CERN water monitoring stations.
+Detailed physicochemical analyses are carried out on a monthly (instantaneous sampling) and quarterly (24 hours sampling) basis, from the main effluents that are discharged into watercourses.
+Once a year, the watercourses neighbouring CERN are also sampled for radiological and physicochemical analyses to assess the impact of CERN's effluents on the local watercourses.

 Prior to discharge, CERN Departments shall ensure that the HSE Unit has granted the permission to release a definite volume of water.
 Please fill in a request prior to discharge at the following address: SNOW.

-Both radiological and physicochemical analyses are carried out in the CERN environmental laboratory.
+Both radiological and physicochemical analyses are carried out in CERN’s environmental laboratory.